Start Abroad

 → Read real stories from dental hygienists abroad

-Opportunities exist in many countries, but each system is unique.
-Some recognize foreign qualifications, while others require partial or full retraining.
+Opportunities exist in many countries, but every system is different.
+Some recognize foreign qualifications.
+Others require partial or full retraining.
+Many offer roles outside traditional clinical practice — in prevention, education, and public health.

-The guides below provides an overview of country contexts, with links to more detailed guides for each location.
+The guides below give you a country-by-country overview, with links to deeper information for each location.

 Italy